valhalla/valhalla-docs/explorer/tutorial.md

 1. In your browser, go to https://mapzen.com/mobility/explorer/.
 Mobility Explorer opens to a default location, with a map on the right and a sidebar on the left where you can visualize and analyze transit data.
 2. In the search box on the map, type `Oakland, California`.
 The search box uses [Mapzen Search](https://mapzen.com/products/search/), Mapzen's open-source geocoder, and the text automatically completes as you type.
 When you press Enter, the map extent updates and adds a pin in Oakland.
   ![Map showing Oakland, California](/images/mobility-explorer-oakland-point.png)
 3. On the left, under `Visualize public transit networks`, click `Show Operators`.
 This shows polygons representing the area served by each operator.
-Essentially, each polygon is created by drawing a line that connects at the endpoints of the transit routes for that operator, forming a minimum bounding extent.
+Essentially, each polygon is created to surround all of the stop locations served by a given operator.
   ![Transit operators near Oakland, California](/images/mobility-explorer-operator-polygons.png)
 4. Hover over the polygons on the map to see the operator name.
   Sometimes, it can be hard to get information about a polygon because it is overlapped by other polygons.
 You can use the drop-down list of operators choose a particular one.
-5. Click the drop-down list of operators and click `Bay Area Rapid Transit (BART)`, which is a light-rail commuter train and subway system, to see where this operator serves.
+5. Click the drop-down list of operators and click `Bay Area Rapid Transit (BART)`, which is a metro network, to see where this operator serves.
   ![Transit operators near Oakland, California](/images/mobility-explorer-operator-details-bart.png) The sidebar shows details about the operator, including its name and website, and something called a Onestop ID.
 Under the operator details, there are also links to view the routes and stops for this operator.
-  A Onestop ID is a unique identifier from Transitland that helps label and connect data about public transit that are coming from many agencies.
+  A [Onestop ID](https://transit.land/documentation/onestop-id-scheme/) is a unique identifier from Transitland that helps label and connect data about public transit that are coming from many agencies.
 BART's Onestop ID is `o-9q9-bart`, with the first letter `o` indicating it is identifying an `operator`.
 6. Zoom out so you can see the entire BART polygon by using the buttons on the map or your mouse wheel.
   ![Area of BART service area](/images/mobility-explorer-bart-polygon.png)
 7. Click `View routes operated by Bay Area Rapid Transit` on the sidebar.
-Behind the scenes, this is querying the datastore for the transit route lines.
+Behind the scenes, this is querying the Datastore API for the transit route lines.
 In addition, when you do this, Mobility Explorer expands the `Show routes` section.
 8. Explore BART's routes by hovering over a line on the map.
 The colors of the lines are listed in the source GTFS data, and are used to display the lines in Mobility Explorer. _Note: Right now, the route lines overlap each other, yet they should be offset so you can see all of them at once._
   ![Hover over a route for basic information](/images/mobility-explorer-bart-route-hover.png)
 9. Look in the `Show routes` section for the name of the route.
 If you click a route on the map or in the drop-down list, you can get even more information about the route.